penndu/Win11Debloat/README.md

 ### Default Settings

-The script allows you to select exactly what changes you want to make, but it also provides a 1-click default mode.
-The default mode allows you to quickly and easily apply the changes that are recommended for most users.
-Expand the section below for more info.
+The default mode allows you to quickly and easily apply the changes that are recommended for most people.
+This includes uninstalling apps that most would consider bloatware, removing many annoying distractions and disabling telemetry and tracking.
+Expand the section below for more information.

 <details>
   <summary>Click to expand</summary>